3F/web.vsSBE/_doc/Examples/Version/Simple.md

 }
 ```

-Ok, now we have different information about product that can be used in [different places](https://gist.github.com/3F/f54ad9736a9cbb984785).
-How to manage it ?

-As you can see, you need control only for `S_NUM` *and optional `S_REV` + branch info.*
+As you can see, you need only to control `S_NUM` *and optional `S_REV` + branch info.*

-The same way, you may create `.version` file in root path of your project (or use something more, like special variable from CI servers, etc. see details [here](../Manually/)).
+The same way, you can create `.version` file in root path of your project (or use something more, like special variable from CI servers, etc. see details [here](../Manually/)).

 ```
-1.2.4  -> Major.Minor.Build.Revision etc.
+1.2.4  -> Major.Minor.Patch.Build etc.
 ```

 then simple script: